 Midterm Elections May Hinder Net Neutrality

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 The recent midterm elections could affect the future of the Internet.
 Democrats in Congress, along with the Federal Communications Commission, had been crafting rules to protect what they call a free and open Internet.
 But Republicans say the Internet isn't broken, doesn't need fixing.
 Now with Republicans about to gain control of the House, advocates of new rules for an open Internet are pinning their fading hopes on the FCC.
 Joel Rose reports.

-JOEL ROSE: If the debate over how to regulate broadband Internet access strikes you as dry, youre not alone.
+JOEL ROSE: If the debate over how to regulate broadband Internet access strikes you as dry, you're not alone.
 But the next chapter may get a little rowdier.

-OK, lets throw it in reverse for a minute.
+ROSE: OK, let's throw it in reverse for a minute.
 Technology companies and public interest groups want to see more regulation of broadband Internet access to ensure a level playing field for all websites and applications.
 An idea known by the decidedly un-rowdy phrase net neutrality.
 Gigi Sohn is the president of Public Knowledge, a Washington DC nonprofit.

-Again, telecom industry lobbyist Bruce Mehlman.
+ROSE: Again, telecom industry lobbyist Bruce Mehlman.

-ROSE: Waxman hasnt said whether hell try to revive the bill during the current lame duck session.
+ROSE: Waxman hasn't said whether he'll try to revive the bill during the current lame duck session.
 But Republicans, who are poised to take control of the committee, including Cliff Stearns of Florida, are urging him not to.

 ROSE: That leaves advocates of a free and open Internet, like Gigi Sohn, to make the case for more regulation at the Federal Communications Commission.

 ROSE: FCC chairman Julius Genachowski declined to be interviewed for this story.
-If Genachowski does push for net neutrality now if he decides to throw the monster truck in drive hell get plenty of opposition from congressional Republicans like Cliff Stearns.
+If Genachowski does push for net neutrality now - if he decides to throw the monster truck in drive - he'll get plenty of opposition from congressional Republicans like Cliff Stearns.

 ROSE: But the FCC chairman may disagree.
-Whatever happens, its a given that he will face tough questioning on Capitol Hill.
-And its conceivable that Republicans would try to block funding for his agenda.
-But Gigi Sohn at Public Knowledge thinks its not too late for Genachowski to get behind the wheel.
+Whatever happens, it's a given that he will face tough questioning on Capitol Hill.
+And it's conceivable that Republicans would try to block funding for his agenda.
+But Gigi Sohn at Public Knowledge thinks it's not too late for Genachowski to get behind the wheel.

-For NPR News, Im Joel Rose.
+ROSE: For NPR News, I'm Joel Rose.